 [I have a lot of titles in my Blue Ridge and Southern RR company - President and CEO, Business Manager, Public Relations Director, Chief Inspection Officer, Chief Engineer, Chief Photographer and Videographer, Salvage and Trash Director, Chief Crash Investigator, to mention just a few.
 It makes me feel important.
 My therapist says it helps my self-image;).
 This is yet another benefit of model railroading!]

 So, I find it useful to have some MOW equipment around the layout to help me with things like this.
-For example if I need some track cleaning, I pull out the Aztec Predator tank car, fill it full of high potency Cleaning Fluid mixed with Goo-Gone and a few drops of transmission fluid (any brand) to improve conduction, and then attach four locomotives to it (that tank car is heavy!) and run it around the layout a few times, trying to get it into all the branches as much as possible.
+For example if I need some track cleaning, I pull out the Aztec Predator tank car, fill it full of high potency Cleaning Fluid mixed with Goo-Gone, or ACT-6006, and a few drops of transmission fluid (any brand) to improve conduction, and then attach four locomotives to it (that tank car is heavy!) and run it around the layout a few times, trying to get it into all the branches as much as possible.
 It would be nice to have a few gandy dancers to help out.

 After a crash on the rails, or even just a derailment, I have to go pick up the crane from the MOW yard, bring it to the site of the accident, pick up all the junk and carry it off to the repair yard or backshop for a do-over.

 If there's just too much snow on the tracks for a regular pee-wee locomotive to handle, I get out the big guns.
 These are the giant locomotives with the shovels and the plows and the huge rotary fans that don't stop for anything.

 Here is a video of some of these MOW locomotives working on my layout after a snowstorm...

 Just kidding.
 That wasn't my layout, but I wish it were.
 Now that's some impressive stuff!
 A "WOW for the MOW!" you might say.

 And other MOW equipment that you may want for your own model railroad...√